 Since making it into the menswear big leagues, the rugby shirt has been taken into new uncharted territories.
 Take this polychromatic striped version from Pharell William’s fashion brand Billionaire Boys Club, which comes with a quarter-zip and a kangaroo pouch to stick your freezing mitts in.

 There’s more than a chance you’ve thought transitions lenses were a bit naff ever since you saw your grandad pick up a pair from the supermarket.
-However, trendy opticians Cubitts is set to make them hip (and less hip replacement) by sticking them inside sleek and modern frames like the black metal Bingfield model.
+However, trendy opticians Cubitts is set to make them hip (and less hip replacement) by sticking them inside sleek and modern frames like the black metal Cubitts Bingfield glasses with transitions lenses.

 SCRT Not Supreme Hoody